hilixresearch/0/README.md

 ## hILIXRT, Inc.
-This is the official website of Hilix Research and Technologies, Inc. All rights are protected under the provisions outlined in the file LICENCE.txt
+This is the official website of Hilix Research and Technologies, Inc. All rights are protected under the provisions outlined in the file LICENSE.txt